Current International Scholars

 The American Society of Plastic Surgeons (ASPS) / The Plastic Surgery Foundation's (The PSF) International Scholar Program and the Scholar Program of the American Society of Maxillofacial Surgeons (ASMS) enables plastic surgeons from abroad to study at host plastic surgery institutions in the United States for three to six months.

 Tanzania | Achauer Scholar

 - Body Contouring

 Chile | PSF Scholar

 - Breast Reconstruction

-- Aesthetic Surgery
+- Breast Aesthetic Surgery

-Italy| PSF Scholar
+Indonesia | PSF Scholar

 - Breast Reconstruction